Published:

 Ultimately, these are just a few ways to put forth a competitive offer and to prepare for the challenging real estate market ahead.

 Do you have questions about home loans?
 Are you ready to apply for a mortgage to buy a home?
 If so, Sammamish Mortgage can help.
-We are a local mortgage company from Bellevue, Washington, serving the entire state, as well as Oregon, Idaho, and Colorado.
+We are a local mortgage company from Bellevue, WA, serving Washington state, Idaho, Colorado, Oregon, and California.
 We offer many mortgage programs to buyers all over the Pacific Northwest and have been doing so since 1992.
-Contact us today with any questions you have about mortgages.
+Contact us today with any questions you have about mortgages or to get pre-approved for a mortgage.

 Get an Instant Mortgage Rate Quote Today